 About Dan Forest

-Dan Forest is the first Republican Lieutenant Governor to be elected in North Carolina in over 20 years, and only the second since 1897.
-Dan is a registered architect.
-He and his wife, Alice, reside in Raleigh with their four children, ages 10-22.
-After receiving his architecture degree from the University of North Carolina Charlotte, Dan became a leader in the business community having served as Office President and Senior Partner of the state’s largest architectural firm.
+Dan Forest is only the second Republican Lieutenant Governor to be elected in North Carolina, and after the 2016 election became the first Republican in his state’s history to be re-elected to office.
+A father of four, he and his wife, Alice, reside in Raleigh.
+After receiving two degrees from the University of North Carolina Charlotte (UNCC), Dan became a leader in the business community for over 20 years, having served as Office President and Senior Partner of the state’s largest architectural firm – Little Diversified Architectural Consulting.
+Dan has been designated as an Architect Emeritus.

 As Lieutenant Governor, Dan serves as the President of the North Carolina Senate and serves as a voting member of the State Board of Education, and the State Board of Community Colleges.
-He is also Chairman of the Special Committee on Digital Technology at the State Board of Education (which is tasked with the implementation of the state-wide digital technology plan), a member of the NC Advisory Commission on Military Affairs, the chair of the Energy Policy Council, and a member of the newly created Food Processing Task Force.
+On the State Board of Education he is the Chairman of the Special Committee on Digital Technology at the State Board of Education, which is tasked with the implementation of the state-wide digital technology plan.
+He is also a member of the NC Advisory Commission on Military Affairs, the chair of the Energy Policy Council, and Food Manufacturing Task Force.